 On the bottom shelf of the china cabinet are 2 of my favorite little pieces, these white tricorne hat-wearing Tobey jugs.
 Being a New England girl you know that I love anything that has a colonial flair to it.

 This ironstone soup tureen was yet another Savers thrift store find!
 To continue the natural feel I am trying to create this Fall season I filled the tureen with dried Little Quick Fire hydrangea stems.
 This variety of hydrangea turns the pretties magenta when it dries!

-Bottom Open Shelf
+Fall Decorating on the Bottom Open Hutch Shelf

 dried flower display

 To create a beautiful, natural display to use as the centerpiece of the open bottom shelf I gathered a few dried flowers from my garden.
 Here you see celosia and yarrow.

 For the base, I am using a round-footed pedestal (also a thrift store find).

 I made a mini wreath with a piece of grapevine garland wrapped with a length of chiffon ribbon.

 Then I ran the dried flower stems around the grapevine wreath.
 In addition to the celosia and yarrow, I used red amaranth, starflower, and globe thistles from my garden.

 A few felted natural-colored pumpkins finished off the display.